Top and Beauty synergies in SMEFT-fits at present and future colliders: Observables

 To obtain $\sigma_i^\textmd{int.}$ and $\sigma_{ij}^\text{BSM}$ we utilize the \texttt{dim6top\_LO} UFO model \cite{AguilarSaavedra:2018nen}.
 For the computation of the fiducial cross sections of $t\bar t \gamma$ production we generate samples as a $2\rightarrow7$ process including BSM contributions in the top-quark decay.
 The fiducal acceptances are obtained by showering the events with \texttt{PYTHIA8} \cite{Sjostrand:2014zea} and performing an event selection at particle level with \texttt{MadAnalysis} \cite{Conte:2012fm, Conte:2014zja, Dumont:2014tja}.
 For the jet clustering we apply the anti-$k_t$ algorithm \cite{Cacciari:2008gp} with radius parameter $R=0.4$ using \texttt{FastJet} \cite{Cacciari:2011ma}.
 The computation is discussed in detail in Ref.~\cite{Bissmann:2019gfc}.

 We compute the helicity fractions according to Ref.~\cite{Zhang:2010dr} with the difference that we also include quadratic contributions.
 In our analysis, we consider only $O_{uW}$ as only this operator gives contributions $\mathcal{O}(\Lambda^{-2})$ that are not suppressed by a factor $m_b/m_t$.
+The top-quark decay width is computed following Ref.~\cite{Zhang:2014rja} including quadratic contributions.